wking-io/material-shadows/README.md

+# material-shadows
-A very quick plugin for adding a shadow to objects based on their perceived height from the page.
+A quick plugin for adding a shadow to objects based on their perceived height from the page.

-HOW TO USE:
+## HOW TO USE:

 In you css file just add
 <code>@include shadows(n)</code>